askeksa/Rose/README.txt

 - face <expression>
   Turn to a number of 256-on-a-circle degrees clockwise from horizontal right.
 - size <expression>
-  Set pen radius (rounded to nearest integer-and-a-half).
+  Set pen radius in pixels (rounded to nearest integer-and-a-half).
 - tint <expression>
   Set the current tint (rounded down to an integer).
 - draw